-Mr. Franze has represented parties and amici in more than thirty cases before the US Supreme Court, including five successful merits cases since 2011.
+Mr. Franze has represented parties and amici in more than forty cases before the US Supreme Court, including five successful merits cases since 2011.
 He also has handled numerous federal and state court appeals across the country.
 He has served as a national appellate counsel for some of the largest litigations in the country, and been recognized as a "superb advocate" (The Legal 500), a high court "aficionado" (National Law Journal), and was selected to DC Super Lawyers for appellate law.
 Beyond appellate matters, Mr. Franze regularly provides strategic counseling on large scale litigation requiring both legal acumen and creative advocacy.
 He currently serves as lead national appellate and critical motions counsel in a complex mass litigation, one of "the biggest cases of 2021" according to The Lawyer's Global Litigation Report.

 For more than a decade, Mr. Franze has been an adjunct professor of law at American University Washington School of Law and Michigan State’s semester-in-DC program, teaching courses in Federal Jurisdiction and Appellate Practice, and participating in a European faculty exchange program.